chipmuenk/modular_synths/README.md

 * **[VCV-Rack](https://vcvrack.com/)**, a software emulation of modular synthesis.
 The possibilities and limitations of modular synth sound design can be explained and explored easily and for free as a first step.
 VCV-Rack can be used as a plug-in for DAWs, enabling interfacing audio and control signals to hardware modules and synths in a **hybrid synth**.
 This can help to avoid the initial single-module-sadness.
 Unfortunately, this is only possible with the pro-version.

   Alternatively, **[Disthro Cardinal](https://github.com/DISTRHO/Cardinal)** packages VCV-Rack together with the most popular modules and works as a plugin in AudioUnit/CLAP/LV2/VST2/VST3 formats and as a standalone app for FreeBSD, Linux, macOS, Windows and the Web.
-* **PT2366 delay boards** are really cheap (1 ...
+* **PT2399 delay boards** are really cheap (1 ...
 2 € at AliExpress) and can be used to build delay based effects for guitar players and modular synth afficionados, increasing the number of potential workshop participants.
-Results can be obtained really fast, see e.g. https://youtu.be/4sou9qvbDls or https://youtu.be/8DflR9uUR6Q .
+Examples and documentation see linked [here](pt2399.md).
 * **Free-style courses** starting with just a schematic for advanced synthesizer developers / electronic tinkerers.
 Breadboards work well for the complexity level of a typical synth module, and from this a stripline board or a PCB can be designed and manufactured.
 * **Faust + ESP32** audio platform (see below), focussing on algorithms and a software-centric approach to music electronics, suitable for stomp boxes and modular systems alike.
 * Arduino / Teensy + some analog interfacing